Rule Change: Completed

 Four objections were received in relation to the proposed derogation proceeding through the expedited process as an urgent rule.

 The Commission considered the reasons outlined in the four objections submitted and came to a view that some of the reasons provided in the requests were not misconceived or lacking in substance.
-Consequently, the proposed rule change request is proceeding under the standard rule making process, rather than through an expedited process.
-On 14 November 2019, a notice was published advising that the proposed derogation will be processed under the standard rule making process.
+Consequently, the proposed rule change request proceeded under the standard rule making process, rather than through an expedited process.

 Rule proposal documents